pschatzmann/arduino-audio-tools/examples/examples-audiokit/player-sdfat_idx-audiokit/README.md

 You dont need to bother about any wires because everything is on one nice board.
 Just just need to install the dependencies To access the files we use the greiman/SdFat library.

+This example is using the indexed version which creates an index file on the sd.

 ### Note

 The log level has been set to Info to help you to identify any problems.
 Please change it to AudioLogger::Warning to get the best sound quality!